Mountains® allows you to analyze simple but also composite data obtained using a very wide range of surface analysis instruments & microscopes.

 ![]() |

-Point Cloud | (x,y,z) | A set of space coordinates with no established order nor relation between them |
+Point cloud | (x,y,z) | A set of space coordinates with no established order nor relation between them |

 |